salmandaher/VLNs_Team_GraviPower/README.md

 ### Communication with the ROS Master
 The **PRIZM node** communicates with the **ROS Master** via a USB serial connection on port `/dev/ttyUSB0` with a baud rate of **57600**.

-To initiate this connection we use the following terminal command:
+To initiate this connection, we use the following terminal command:
 ```bash
 rosrun rosserial_python serial_node.py /dev/ttyUSB0 _baud:= 57600
 ```